Anadi9/Anadi9/README.md

 # Hi there 👋

-I am [ANADI THAKUR](https://anadi9.github.io/Portfolio/), a passionate and determined developer from India.
+I am [Anadi Thakur](https://anadi9.github.io/Portfolio/), a passionate and determined developer from India.

 I work on React.js and Node.js.
 ***